Original Felt Creations

 These creations were designed by Brittany Overton, age 6

-The teddy bear on the left is called Steven, the leopard in the centre is named Cuddles and the flower on the right is just a flower :)
+The leopard is named Cuddles, the teddy bear is called Steven and the flower on the right is just a flower :)

 1: Get your child to draw an animal, flower, building, etc on a piece of paper.
 Your creation will be easier to sew together if you tell them to make it fill the whole piece of paper and that any legs should be a bit fat.
 We used A4 size paper which is about 21 x 29cm.